mvpete/aspekt/README.md

 ### TODO

-0) Clean up -- I just threw this together this week.
+i) Clean up -- I just threw this together this week.
 I need to clean up the host program and clean up some of the code.
 Also, manage multiple Aspects, etc...

-0.5) Tests -- While I clean up, I should implement some tests...
+ii) Tests -- While I clean up, I should implement some tests...
 You know TDD... :)

-1) Pay for what you use. --  Only call functions that are overridden from the base Aspect.
+iii) Pay for what you use. --  Only call functions that are overridden from the base Aspect.
 Currently Aspect is an abstract class for all three functions.
 The plan is to change that and only call overridden functions.

-2) PDBs -- I'm not sure about this.
+iv) PDBs -- I'm not sure about this.
 I'm sure I missed something with Cecil for the recompile.

-3) Class attributes -- Implement class attribute processing.
+v) Class attributes -- Implement class attribute processing.
 If an attribute exists on a class, then implement each method in the class with the Aspect.

-4) UseThis Property attribute -- UseThis as an attribute on the Aspect, allow for assignment of "this" to a property on the Aspect.
+vi) UseThis Property attribute -- UseThis as an attribute on the Aspect, allow for assignment of "this" to a property on the Aspect.
 This allows for inspection of the targeted class.